1945 Massachusetts State Aggies football team

 The 1945 Massachusetts State Aggies football team represented Massachusetts State College in the 1945 college football season.
 The team was coached by Thomas Eck and played its home games at Alumni Field in Amherst, Massachusetts.
-The 1945 season was the team's first since disbanding during World War II.
+The 1945 season was the team's first since 1942, as they had disbanded during World War II.
 Mass State finished the season with a record of 2–1–1.

+Schedule

+Note: All scores/opponents sourced from Carlson 1988.